Women's outfitworkweekendsmart casual

 Get the proportions right

 Sits at the natural waist; hem ends at mid-calf, the most universally flattering length on every height.
-For the turtleneck sweater: neck folds twice to sit just below the chin; body skims the torso without compressing.
+For the turtleneck sweater: fine-gauge and close to the body — the layering piece under blazers, slip dresses, and pinafores; the fold sits just under the jaw.

 Why the colours work